 In order to properly test the SAML integration, login credentials for test accounts are required (at minimum, one per user group that is established with SSO).
 It is recommended that you have test users for each group in your SurveyMonkey Apply site.
 These test users must be shared with your Customer Engagement Representative to help in testing and troubleshooting.
-Only applicants and reviewers should be coming into the SM Apply site via the SSO; co-applicants and recommenders are not supported.
+Only applicants should be coming into the SM Apply site via the SSO; co-applicants and recommenders are not supported.

 The SAML integration should be configured at least two weeks before the site goes live.
 Two weeks allows time to sufficiently test and troubleshoot issues.
 During this time SM Apply requires the SSO technical expert, responsible for implementing the integration on your side, to be on hand to promptly adjust or troubleshoot SSO integration configurations on the IdP as needed.